SSO via SAML 2.0

 At the end of this phase, the Sisense Server converts the requested resource URL and sends it to the browser as a part of the redirect to IdP Server command (4).

 The second phase of the authentication process starts after the browser retrieves the redirect command from the Sisense Server, and sends the authentication request to the IdP Server (1) as described in the diagram below.

-The base URL for this request is taken from the Remote Login URL field of the Single Sign On Admin page in the Sisense Web Application.
+The base URL for this request is taken from the Remote Login URL field in the Single Sign On section of the Admin page in the Sisense Web Application.